Summary

 #REF! error

 The #REF! error is one of the most common errors you'll see in Excel formulas.
 It occurs when a reference becomes invalid.
 In many cases, this is because sheets, rows, or columns have been removed, or because a formula with relative references has been copied to a new location where references are invalid.
+For example, in the screen below, the formula in C8 was copied to E4.
+At this new location, since the range C3:C7 is relative, it becomes invalid and the formula returns #REF!:

 Excel #REF error example

 #REF! errors can be somewhat tricky to fix because the original cell reference is gone forever.
-If you delete a row or column and see #REF! errors, you should undo the action immediately and adjust the formulas first.
+If you delete a row or column and then see #REF! errors, you should undo the action immediately and adjust the formulas first.

 More details on #REF! errors.